chizzletaz/BakeAndBinge/Testing.md

 ---
 ## Testing browser compatibility
 I've tested the site on Safari, Chrome and Mozilla Firefox.
-The testing was done by checking all elements, functionalities and links.
+The testing was done by:

+- Visually checking the pages.
+- Checking all links.
+- Checking CRUD functionality.

 No issues arose during testing.

 ---